 Delegates should not use Facebook, Instagram, Snapchat, or any other kind of social media during committee sessions.
 Outside of committee sessions, delegates should practice appropriate behavior on these sites and apps.
 Inappropriate postings or bullying via social media will not be tolerated.

 All delegates may be documented, either in photographic or videographic form, during committee sessions and other organized conference programming by NCSC staff members.
-If you would prefer not to be photographed or videoed, please alert the Director of Delegate Affairs.
-In these cases, all available efforts will be made to prevent photos and videos from being taken by NCSC staff members in any relevant areas.
+If you would prefer not to be photographed or videoed, please alert the Director of Delegate Affairs, Clay Volino, at email@example.com.
+In these cases, all available efforts will be made to prevent photos and videos from being taken and uploaded by NCSC staff members in any relevant areas.